astutespruce/sarp-connectivity/analysis/prep/network/README.md

 NOTE: `find_loops.py` will find loops, but not necessarily the correct NHDPlusID for the actual loop due to traversal order.
 Use this to manually search for the correct loop to exclude.

+#### Oregon waterbodies

+Run `special/prepare_or_waterbodies.py` to extract waterbodies that intersect flowlines.

 #### South Carolina LIDAR-derived waterbodies

+Run `special/prepare_sc_waterbodies.py` to extract waterbodies that intersect flowlines.

+#### Washington State imagery-derived waterbodies

-Run `special/prepare_sc_waterbodies` to extract waterbodies that intersect flowlines.
+Run `special/prepare_wa_waterbodies.py` to extract waterbodies that intersect flowlines.

 ### 6. Extract NWI waterbodies and altered rivers